Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 When used to train a BNN, dropout should not be seen as a regularization method, as it is part of the variational posterior, not the prior.
 This means that it should be coupled with a different type of regularization \cite{pmlr-v80-hron18a}, \eg $\ell^2$ weight penalization.
 The equivalence between the objective function $\mathbf{L}_{\text{dropout}}$ used for training with dropout and $\ell^2$ weight regularization, which is defined as:

-and the ELBO for variational inference assuming a normal prior on the weights and the distribution presented in Equation \ref{eq:dropoutvarpost} as variational posterior, has been demonstrated \cite{GalDL2015} using an argument similar to the one presented in Section \ref{sec:reg-prior}.
+and the ELBO, assuming a normal prior on the weights and the distribution presented in Equation \ref{eq:dropoutvarpost} as variational posterior, has been demonstrated in~\cite{GalDL2015}.
+The argument is similar to the one presented in Section \ref{sec:reg-prior}.

-MC-Dropout is a very convenient technique to do Bayesian Deep learning, as it is straightforward to implement and requires little additional knowledge or modelling effort compared to traditional methods.
-Moreover, it often leads to a faster training phase compared to other variational inference approaches.
+MC-Dropout is a very convenient technique to perform Bayesian deep learning.
+It is straightforward to implement and requires little additional knowledge or modeling effort compared to traditional methods.
+It often leads to a faster training phase compared to other variational inference approaches.
 If a model has been trained with dropout layers, which are quite widespread in today's deep learning architectures, and an additional form of regularization acting as prior, it can be used as a BNN without any need to be retrained.

-On the other hand, MC-Dropout might lack some expressiveness and thus does not fully capture the uncertainty associated with the model predictions.
-It also lacks some flexibility compared to other methods when performing Bayesian online or active learning.
+On the other hand, MC-Dropout might lack some expressiveness and may not fully capture the uncertainty associated with the model predictions \cite{pmlr-v119-chan20a}.
+It also lacks flexibility compared to other Bayesian methods for online or active learning.

-A variant of MC-Dropout is Variational Dropout, which attempts to apply Gaussian Dropout at evaluation time \cite{NIPS2015_5666}.
-Variational Dropout has been criticized as not being Bayesian \cite{pmlr-v80-hron18a}, mainly due to the fact that the authors have chosen an objective function where Gaussian Dropout is the only form of regularization used.
-In that case, the implied prior, i.e., log-uniform, corresponds to a degenerate probability distribution, which in turn leads to a degenerate posterior.
-It is important to stress that when using dropout as a Bayesian approximation, one has to account for the prior regularization on top of dropout during training.

-\subsection{Bayes via stochastic gradient descent}
+\subsubsection{Bayes via stochastic gradient descent}

-Stochastic Gradient Descent (SGD) and related algorithms are at the core of modern machine learning.
-The initial goal of SGD is to provide an algorithm to converge to a point estimate corresponding to an optimal solution while having only noisy estimates of the gradient of the objective function, especially when the training data has to be split into mini-batches.
+Stochastic gradient descent (SGD) and related algorithms are at the core of modern machine learning.
+The initial goal of SGD is to provide an algorithm that converges to an optimal point estimate solution while having only noisy estimates of the gradient of the objective function.
+This is especially useful when the training data has to be split into mini-batches.
 The parameter update rule at time $t$ can be written as:

-where $D_t$ is a minibatch subsampled at time $t$ from the complete dataset $D$, $\epsilon_{t}$ is the learning rate at time $t$, $N$ is the size of the whole dataset and $n$ the size of the minibatch.
+where $D_t$ is a mini-batch subsampled at time $t$ from the complete dataset $D$, $\epsilon_{t}$ is the learning rate at time $t$, $N$ is the size of the whole dataset and $n$ the size of the mini-batch.